 To make this healthy simply use LOW FAT mayo and watch the sugar!
 You can use as little as you want to make the dressing to your taste!
 Healthy food doesn’t have to be boring and this is the perfect example!
 The classic bacon broccoli salad is super healthy and completely customizable depending on your tastes.
 Why not add some grapes or cranberries too for an added boost of flavour?

 What should you serve broccoli salad with?

-This salad is perfect on its own for a light lunch but it can also be a great accompaniment to some simple grilled fish or chicken.
+This salad is perfect on its own for a light lunch but it can also be a great accompaniment to some simple Porterhouse Steak or roast chicken.
+Maybe you could even try ham hocks?
 There really is no limit to the combinations available here!
-But most importantly, don’t forget to serve it with a smile!
+Oh, how about egg drop soup for a soup and salad combo that is seriously awesome?

 More salad recipes for you to try